rebahama/bimmer-reviewer/TESTING.md

 *  The HTML5 files was validated with  the offical w3 html validation.[Validate html](https://validator.w3.org/).
 Only error I got was related to Jinja syntax tags, I choose to ignore the warnings.

-*  The Javascript files was validated by [Validate Javascript](https://jshint.com/).
+*  The Javascript files was validated by [JShint](https://jshint.com/).
 For Javascript files I got the warning that "google is not defined" but since all the code is needed for the API call I ignored the warning.

 * The Python files was validate by [Validate Python](http://pep8online.com/).
-Only error I got from the python files was from my views.py file on line 80 And on settings.py file line 134 and 70 "Line to long".
+Only error I got from the python files was from my views.py file on line 80 And on settings.py file line 134 and 70 "Line too long".

-I tried to make it shorter but the files would display an error so I left that.
+I tried to make it shorter but the files would display an error and not work so I left that.

+Click here to go back to the README file [README](https://github.com/rebahama/bimmer-reviewer/blob/main/README.md)